Why Use an Eyelash Curler?

 - Replace old or damaged rubber pads to help protect your lashes from damage.

 - Don’t share eyelash curlers or mascara, unless you like eye infections.
 If you are a makeup artist, always sterilise curlers before and after every use and never share mascara wands.
 Read more about good working practices in makeup.

-- Practise!
-Using curlers can take a bit of practise, especially the traditional clamp curlers.
+- Practice!
+Using curlers can take a bit of practice, especially the traditional clamp curlers.
 Don’t give up after one or two attempts.

 - To create a more sweeping curl, you can use the curler along the whole length of the lashes to create a more gentle curl up.
 So, start by clamping at the root of the lash as normal.
 After which, move a little forward, to halfway up the length of the lashes and clamp again.
 Finally, clamp again towards the tips of the lashes.

 - Heat your curlers if you have stubborn lashes.
 If your curlers don’t have a heated feature, you can use a hairdryer or run the curlers under hot water first to warm them up a little.
 But don’t get them crazy hot and burn your eyelids.